 The Reality of "Cage-Free" Eggs

 That said, "cage-free" chickens are kept in hen houses, often in cramped conditions, and may or may not have access to the outdoors or pasture.
-Without other or further labels explaining how the hens who laid the eggs were raised, "cage-free" is better than nothing, but not the gold standard.
+Without other or further labels explaining how the hens who laid the eggs were raised, "cage-free" is better than nothing, and are a solidly better choice than most commercial/industrial eggs, but they are not the gold standard.

 Why Egg Labels Matter